opnfv/functest/docs/devguide/index.rst

  * vims

-By internal, we mean that this particular test cases have been developped by functest contributors and the associated code is hosted in the Functest repository.
+By internal, we mean that this particular test cases have been developped and/or integrated by functest contributors and the associated code is hosted in the Functest repository.
+An internal case can be fully developped or a simple integration of upstream suites (e.g. Tempest/Rally developped in OpenStack are just integrated in Functest).
 The structure of this repository is detailed in `[1]`_.
-The main internal test cases are int the testcases subfolder of the repository, the internal test cases are:
+The main internal test cases are in the testcases subfolder of the repository, the internal test cases are:

- * Controllers: odl, onos
+ * Controllers: odl, onos, ocl
- * OpenStack: vping_ssh, vping_userdata, tempest_*, rally_*
+ * OpenStack: healthcheck, vping_ssh, vping_userdata, tempest_*, rally_*
- * vIMS: vims
+ * VNF: vims

-If you want to create a new test cases you will have to create a new folder under the testcases directory
+If you want to create a new test case you will have to create a new folder under the testcases directory.

 Functest external test cases
 ============================
+The external test cases are inherited from other OPNFV projects, especially the feature projects.

-The external tescases are:
+The external test cases are:

  * promise
  * doctor